gooseBumpzz/git-test/README.md

 # git-test
-This is my first commit
+This is my first commit.
 Hello Odin!
+Let's code!